lundjrl/directus-types-endpoint/README.md

 > This work was greatly inspired from [maltejur's generate types extension](https://www.npmjs.com/package/directus-extension-generate-types),
 > however our team needed something that would expose an endpoint and work with newer versions of Directus.
 We sincerely hope you find it useful ☺️

+> [!WARNING]
+> It is not recommended to expose your database schema in production.
+We use this tool to generate a types file and commit it to git.
+> We recommend you do the same.

 ## Requirements

 This extensions only works with Directus 10 and higher.